 This post may contain affiliate links.
 Please read my disclosure policy.

 I should start by admitting that I am not, in the least bit, of Italian heritage.
-We have a lot of German on one side and some Scots on the other and the rest is most likely a hodge-podge, much as is the case with a lot of Americans.
+We have a lot of German on one side and some Scots on the other.
+The rest is most likely a hodge-podge, much as is the case with a lot of us here in the USA.

-But, I grew up in an area of Upstate NY where at one time, the primary economic force was a company called Endicott Johnson, a shoe manufacturing company.
-Because it was relatively easy to find a decent job here, it was an area that attracted a lot of immigrants from various parts of Europe and immigrants from Italy were very well represented in that number.
-Growing up, it seemed there was an Italian restaurant on every corner – not at all a bad thing, I assure you.
+I grew up in an area of Upstate NY.
+At one time, the primary economic force was a company called Endicott Johnson.
+EJ was a shoe manufacturing company.
+Because it was relatively easy to find a decent job here, it was an area that attracted a lot of immigrants from various parts of Europe.
+Immigrants from Italy were very well represented in that number.
+Growing up, it seemed there was an Italian restaurant on every corner.
+That’s not at all a bad thing, I assure you.

-We were Catholic, so as you might imagine, we knew a lot of the Italian families in our little town, and if you think having a lot of Italian restaurants is a fine thing, being invited to dinner by Italian families is even better.
-These wonderful Italian cooks were very generous with their recipes as well, which meant my Mom was also a very good Italian cook, even though no one in her family had likely ever been closer to Italy than a can of Chef Boyardee.
+We were Catholic, so as you might imagine, we knew a lot of families of Italian descent in our little town.
+If you think having a lot of Italian restaurants is a fine thing, being invited to dinner by Italian families is even better.
+These wonderful Italian cooks were very generous with their recipes as well.
+That meant my Mom was also a very good Italian cook, even though no one in her family had likely ever been closer to Italy than a can of Chef Boyardee.

 Italian Meatballs